 Other Safety Strategies

-The new safety standards mark a shift toward ensuring that ambulance passengers are as safe as passengers in other vehicles.
-Ambulances must meet crash test standards.
-It’s important to note, however, that much about ambulance safety depends on passengers.
+These safety standards marked a shift toward ensuring that ambulance passengers are as safe as passengers in other vehicles.
+Ambulances must meet crash test standards, but it’s important to note that much about ambulance safety depends on passengers.
 Here are some simple strategies you can adopt to remain in compliance and bolster safety:

 - Wear your seatbelt and secure your patients.
 Most people involved in fatal ambulance crashes are not wearing seatbelts.
 Your seatbelt can save your life.

 - Keep the ambulance clean.
 This makes it easier to find critical equipment when you need it.
 It also ensures that litter does not become a dangerous projectile in the event of a crash.

 - Ensure drivers follow rules of the road, especially when transporting in a non-emergency situation.
 And pay attention.
 Distracted driving is the leading cause of auto accidents today.

 - Use seat belts correctly.
 Of the 44% of patients ejected from their cots, many were not restrained with both shoulder and lap belts.
 Using lap belts alone puts patients at higher risk of becoming projectiles and injuring themselves or others in the compartment.